N\'eron models of jacobians over base schemes of dimension greater than 1

 We say \emph{$C/S$ is aligned at $s$} if and only if this labelled graph is aligned.
 We say \emph{$C/S$ is aligned} if it is aligned at $s$ for every geometric point $s$ of $S$. \end{definition}

-\begin{remark} \begin{enumerate} \item Let $f\colon T \ra S$ be any morphism such that $f^*U$ is scheme-theoretically dense in $T$.
+\begin{remark} \begin{enumerate} \item Let $f\colon T \ra S$ be any morphism.
 Let $t$ be a geometric point of $T$, lying over a geometric point $s$ of $S$.
 Then the labelled graph $\Gamma_t$ of $C_T$ over $t$ has the same underlying graph as that of $C$ over $s$, and the labels on $\Gamma_t$ are obtained by pulling back those on $\Gamma_s$ along $f$.
-One can see this for example by using the construction of the singular ideal in terms of the fitting ideal of the sheaf of relative differentials, whose formation is well-behaved under base-change. \item The property of `being aligned' is fppf-local on the target, i.e. it is preserved under flat base-change (cf. remark 1) and satisfies fppf descent. \check{CHECK!} \item Given $S$ locally noetherian and integral, and $C/S$ semistable and generically smooth, one sees easily that there exists an open subscheme $V \sub S$ such that $C_V/V$ is aligned and such that the closed subscheme $S-V$ has codimension at least 2 in $S$. \end{enumerate} \end{remark}
+One can see this for example by using the construction of the singular ideal in terms of the fitting ideal of the sheaf of relative differentials, whose formation is well-behaved under base-change. \item The property of `being aligned' is fppf-local on the target, i.e. it is preserved under flat base-change and satisfies fppf descent. \item Given $S$ excellent, integral and regular in codimension 1, and $C/S$ semistable and generically smooth, one sees easily that there exists an open subscheme $V \sub S$ such that $C_V/V$ is aligned and such that the closed subscheme $S-V$ has codimension at least 2 in $S$. \end{enumerate} \end{remark}